Operating a place of first arrival

 - has a PoFA approval that doesn't cover the type of craft or cargo entering the port.

-You can apply to MPI to change, re-establish or cancel a place of first arrival (PoFA) approval.
+You can apply to MPI to change, re-establish, or cancel a PoFA approval by completing the form.

 You must apply for a variation of your PoFA approval to change: